 Formation and management of Trusts and estate administration have also formed an important part of Bill's legal practise.

 Outside the office Bill has been involved in trustee work for his local church and inter-church social work.
 For the last 24 years he has been a trustee for St Pauls school and, more recently, Our Lady of Fatima school.
 Bill has also been a councillor for St Francis church at Mairehau.

 Bill's wife Linda has always worked win the business.
 They have two adult sons and 6 grandchildren.
 Bill has a keen interest in sports.
 In recent years he has enjoyed running, time permitting.

 Richard has lived most of his life in Christchurch (apart from a few years overseas immediately after graduating), and has practiced law exclusively here for the last 35 years.

-Although he has a strong interest in criminal law, Richard involves himself with most types of court work, together with conveyancing and estate work.
+Although he has a strong interest in criminal law, Richard involves himself with most types of court work.

 Out of work hours, Richard involves himself in music, having previously played in rock bands – he is now in a jazz band, and also sings in 2 choirs, one of them with his son.
 He has yet to persuade his daughter to follow suit.

 Craig has vast experience as a solicitor, specialising in commercial and property law, as well as all aspects of general practice including wills, estate planning and trusts.